Runnable/docs/docker-compose/_posts/2017-07-05-building-a-compose-file-for-runnable.md

     image: example-registry.com/db:latest
 ...
 ```

+Normally, your `context` would build with the specified Dockerfile in the default branch, but when you launch environments for your branches in Runnable, we’ll use the Dockerfile in that branch.

 > **Note:** The `context` for your Dockerfile can be a git URL to a separate repository (as in the example above), or a relative path to a file in the same repository.